delta-io/delta/PROTOCOL.md

 - When Row Commit Versions are requested, readers must reconstruct them as follows:
   1. Readers must use the materialized Row Commit Versions if the physical column determined by `delta.lastChangedVersion.physicalColumnName` is present in the data file and the column contains a non `null` value for a row.
   2. Otherwise, Readers must use the default generated Row Commit Versions of the `add` or `remove` action containing the row in all other cases.
-     I.e. readers must use the `firstCommitVersion` of the `add` or `remove` action for the file file containing the row.
+     I.e. readers must use the `defaultRowCommitVersion` of the `add` or `remove` action for the file file containing the row.
 - Readers cannot read Row IDs and Row Commit Versions while reading change data files from `cdc` actions.

 ## Writer Requirements for Row Tracking